googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 ## Hinting Devanagari letter GA (Unicode+0917)

-Let’s begin by looking at how to add hinting to Devanagari letter GA.
+Let’s begin by looking at how to add hinting to the Devanagari letter GA.
 In this example we will delete the existing Autohinting code and add the hinting via the graphical user interface.
 The main height controls and cvt’s added to this glyph will set the direction for adding hinting and maintaining consistent height control for other Devanagari glyphs, that share the same headline and baseline heights.
 Many of the glyphs in the font share a common alignment.

 **Hinting strategy**